ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 FlightTaskManual: fix for the sideways oscillations in fast foward flight when using the vehicle yaw estimate
-message: FlightTaskManual: fix for the sideways oscillations in fast foward flight when using the vehicle yaw estimate
 ### Antipattern Category

 ### Keyword